nullmastermind/inkscape-for-trace/src/extension/internal/polyfill/README.md

 The included files are:
  - `mesh.js` mesh gradients supporting bicubic meshes and mesh on strokes.
  - `mesh_compressed.include` mesh.js minified and wrapped as a C++11 raw string literal.
+ - `hatch.js` hatch paint server supporting linear and absolute paths hatches (relative paths are not fully supported)
+ - `hatch_tests` folder with tests used for `hatch.js` rendering

 ## Details
 The coding standard used is [semistandard](https://github.com/Flet/semistandard),